-(a) Self-Assessments (SA)- (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth 1 point).
-Again, TYPE each SA right ONTO the DROPBOX for the exercise (those not typed onto the drop box will not be read and will result in a 0 for the assignment).
+(a) Self-Assessments (SA) (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth 1 point).
+Again, TYPE each SA right ONTO the DROPBOX for the exercise (those not typed onto the drop box will be -.5 points).
 A short paragraph is all that is needed, but it should reflect what you have learned from the exercise.
-At minimum each SA must include your name, your side, your total points for the exercise and who you negotiated with, then: (1) how you prepared for the negotiation; (2) what your specific goals were for each item to be negotiated; (3) what your bottom line/ or walk-away point was for each item; (4) what you did well; and (5) what you could improve upon.
+At minimum each SA must include: your name, your side, your results (or total points if there is a scoresheet) for the exercise and who you negotiated with, then: (1) how you prepared for the negotiation; (2) what your specific goals were for each item to be negotiated; (3) what your bottom line/ or walk-away point was for each item; (4) what you did well; and (5) what you could improve upon.